 Visit St. Michael’s Bridge

-You will notice many small padlocks tied to the railings of the bridge as a symbol of unbreakable love.
-The bridge overs a full 360 degree view of the city for the perfect picture!
+You will notice many small padlocks tied to the bridge’s railings as a symbol of unbreakable love.
+The bridge offers a full 360-degree view of the city for the perfect picture!

 Things to do in Ghent for Foodies

-Cuberdons are cone-shaped raspberry flavoured sweets that are really popular in Ghent.
-During our travels around Belgium, cuberdons were unique to Ghent, sold in stalls at the Groentemarkt square.
-They are hard to miss as you will walk past this location on your way to many other spots on this list such as Gravensteen castle.
+Cuberdons are cone-shaped raspberry-flavoured sweets that are really popular in Ghent.
+During our travels around Belgium, we discovered that cuberdons were unique to Ghent and sold in stalls at the Groentemarkt square.
+They are hard to miss, as you will walk past this location on your way to many other spots on this list, such as Gravensteen Castle.

 You will also find cuberdons in many of the sweet shops in the city, which also display an impressive range of authentic Belgian chocolate.